PRACTICUM: RESEARCH METHODOLOGIES

 For the CP Projects Space exhibition, an exhibition plan must be presented to the program chair for approval.
 This includes the following components: a full description in writing of the concept of the exhibition, a checklist of artists and the works to be included in the exhibition, an installation plan of the works in the CP Projects Space, a budget for the exhibition, all wall labels for works, a wall text that summarizes the exhibition for viewers and a press release.
 Installation and deinstallation of the exhibition must be successfully completed by the curatorial fellow.
 All requirements are to be fulfilled with the oversight of the department chair and administrative staff.

 This course takes as its starting point an expanded notion of what curating is.
-Beyond just exhibition-making, there are numerous ways in which a curatorial practice takes shape.
-Together we’ll explore the notion of “programming” as a way to understand how, why and for whom contemporary art exists and is shaped by curators, contexts, and constituents.
-Through site visits, we will observe and interrogate firsthand a range of ways that programming responds to different ideals and realities, to the discourse of contemporary art itself, as well as to diverse artists and audiences.
+Beyond just exhibition making, there are numerous ways in which a curatorial practice takes shape.
+Together we’ll explore the notion of “programming” as a way to understand how, why and for whom contemporary art exists and is shaped by curators, contexts and constituents.
+Through site visits we will observe and interrogate firsthand a range of ways that programming responds to different ideals and realities, to the discourse of contemporary art itself, as well as to diverse artists and audiences.

 The purpose of this course is to understand contemporary art as a distinct historical period and why the closing of this period seems marked by the threat of imminent catastrophe.
 It is not a coincidence that this has also been a time marked by the reformatting and redeployment of history and historical tropes on the one hand, but also a shift in the use of memory and progressive thinking towards economic and informational ends.
 How have inertia and cyclical time been redeployed in the contemporary period as the time of finance and of the museum?
-This course looks at historical precedents and theoretical formulations to better understand how these changes have come about but also takes for granted that their effects are becoming increasingly bizarre—demanding that we cast a very wide and often scattershot net across many disciplines in order to make sense of their movements.
+This course looks at historical precedents and theoretical formulations to better understand how these changes have come about, but also takes for granted that their effects are becoming increasingly bizarre—demanding that we cast a very wide and often scattershot net across many disciplines in order to make sense of their movements.

 This practicum is required for all first-year students to review the fundamentals of traditional exhibition-making.
 The course offers participants a platform for debate, exploration, and experimentation in curatorial practice, and encourages interdisciplinary thinking as a way of addressing the expanded role of the curator beyond the traditional art world nexus.
 With the guidance of the lead instructor and the participation of visiting experts in areas discussed, students will consider practical issues of curating, such as studio visits with artists, exhibition planning and related software, exhibition design and installation, lighting, art handling, transportation and insurance, registration and condition reports, all aspects of budgeting, commissioning and fundraising, as well as such topics as ancillary program development, exhibition outreach and marketing, online development, tools and methods of documentation, and de-installation.

-WORKSHOP IN CRITICAL WRITING 2: CURATORIAL ANALYSIS
+WORKSHOP IN CRITICAL WRITING: CURATORIAL ANALYSIS AND THE WRITER'S VOICE

 In this course, students will write reviews of exhibitions or other curatorial ventures, with emphasis on their curatorial aspects.
 These reviews are critiqued in a workshop setting, refining students’ writing and analytical skills.
 As one of the goals of the program is to make its candidates highly professional explicators of their ideas, this workshop will improve students’ ability in written communication.
 Writing well, however, means thinking clearly and so this course is equally about honing students’ ability to organize and express their thoughts, while also making them more attentive to curatorial craft as practiced in the city’s immensely varied spaces.
 It will serve also to raise students’ awareness of the various forms of presentation available to them, while deepening their knowledge of methodologies and execution.